WORSHIP THROUGH SERVICE

-In honor and celebration of Martin Luther King & National Service Day in January 2017, we hosted an all-month food drive to benefit our food pantry (the only food pantry in Radnor Township)!
-This ministry serves over 35 families (and counting) on a weekly basis!
-To wrap up the food drive, we hosted an opportunity to worship through service at 9:15AM on Sunday, January 29, 2017 on the lower level of our building to check, sort, and prepare grocery bags for the needy.
-Volunteers came out in droves to attend our sorting event!
-Many came out to help us in blessing and serving the needy through this vital ministry!
+For the past two years, we have chosen to ring in the new year by sorting through recent food drive donations to our Food Pantry, checking expiration dates, and preparing grocery bags for distribution to the needy.
+As the only food pantry in Radnor Township, this ministry serves over 35 families (and counting) on a weekly basis!
+We hosted this opportunity to worship through service on Sunday, January 29, 2017 and again on Sunday, December 31, 2017.
+Volunteers have historically come out in droves to attend our sorting event!
 To find out more about our ongoing food pantry efforts, visit our food pantry page.

 Radnor Township Civic Association Workdays